sagemath/trac_to_gh/Issue 3404.md

 # Issue 3404: graph.automorphism_group returns permutations with the wrong number of elements.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3404

 Original creator: jason